Birational morphisms and Poisson moduli spaces: Invisible sheaves

 We will omit $\pi$ from the notation when it is clear from context.
-Note that an exceptional sheaf is necessarily supported (set-theoretically) on the exceptional locus, since $\pi$ is an isomorphism elsewhere.
-Also, if $E$ had a $0$-dimensional subsheaf, that subsheaf would have nontrivial direct image; we thus find that exceptional sheaves have homological dimension $1$.
+Note that an invisible sheaf is necessarily supported (set-theoretically) on the exceptional locus, since $\pi$ is an isomorphism elsewhere.
+Also, if $E$ had a $0$-dimensional subsheaf, that subsheaf would have nontrivial direct image; we thus find that invisible sheaves have homological dimension $1$.

 \begin{prop} Suppose $M^\bullet$ is a complex of sheaves on $X$ such that $\dR\pi_*M^\bullet=0$.
-Then every homology sheaf of $M$ is exceptional. \end{prop}
+Then every homology sheaf of $M$ is invisible. \end{prop}

 \begin{proof} Since $\pi$ has $\le 1$-dimensional fibers, $R^p\pi_*=0$ for $p\ge 2$.
 Thus the hypercohomology spectral sequence

 collapses at the $E_2$ page.
 Since the limit of the spectral sequence is 0, every term on the $E_2$ page is 0, and thus